 Considering Time Off in Your Employee Benefits Package

-Aside from salary, one of the biggest deciding factors employees consider when choosing between job offers comes down to benefits.
+Aside from salary, one of the biggest deciding factors employees considers when choosing between job offers comes down to benefits.
 It’s human nature to negotiate for the most attractive package available, and let’s face it — other than money, benefits talks.
 The prospect of stability that goes beyond the take-home-pay is the ultimate goal for most professionals.

 Arguably the most accessible and cost-friendly benefit that any employer can provide is time off, one of the core “givens” in a benefits package.
 While health plans require planning, time, and money, time off policies cost relatively little.
 What’s more, countless studies and articles have been written about time off as the secret to productivity.